 If you’re a natural communicator and want to capitalize on this talent, then the logical next step is to consider the many lucrative communications degree jobs available.
 Many of these professions are associated with six-figure salary potentials, and some are currently experiencing unprecedented growth.
 The time to pursue a career in communications is now!
-Start by perusing the following ten high-paying communications degree jobs.
+Start by perusing the following nine high-paying communications degree jobs.

 Public Relations and Fundraising Managers

 When looking for communications degree jobs, be sure to consider positions that include management roles such as the position of a public relations and fundraising manager.
 These professionals must rely on their strong communication skills to manage PR campaigns and fundraisers on behalf of companies and organizations.
 This can include directing and overseeing staff members as they execute tasks.

 Although some employers will prefer a master’s credential, a bachelor’s degree is usually sufficient for management roles in public relations and fundraising.
 This is especially true if you also have some experience in the field.
 Academic backgrounds in communications, English, journalism, or marketing will prepare candidates for success in the role of a public relations/fundraising manager.

 Jobs for public relations and fundraising managers are growing faster than average, according to the Bureau of Labor Statistics (BLS).
 Still, competition for these well-paid positions will remain stiff.

 Broadcast News Analysts

 Broadcast news analysts report the news to the public via the radio or television.
 Often called news anchors, these communications professionals are responsible for telling news stories in a way that the audience understands and finds interesting.